radical-cybertools/ExTASY/README.md

 The RP_config file is used for defining the parameters related to Radical Pilot.

-* UPreprocessor : The preprocessor to be used.
+* Load_Preprocessor : The preprocessor to be used.
 Can be 'Gromacs' or 'Namd'
-* USimulator    : The Simulator to be loaded.
+* Load_Simulator    : The Simulator to be loaded.
 Can be 'Gromacs' or 'Namd'
-* UAnalyzer     : The Analyzer to be loaded.
+* Load_Analyzer     : The Analyzer to be loaded.
 Can be 'LSDMap' or 'CoCo'
 * UNAME         : Username to access the remote machine
 * REMOTE_HOST   : URL of remote machine
 * WALLTIME      : Walltime for the complete job